Overcoming And Accepting The Ability To See Spirits

 We had an oblong table.
-They sat on one side, while Sarah and I sat on the other, facing them.
+He sat on one side, while my sister and I sat on the other, facing him.

-Pretty sure we were in trouble for something, we were invited to the dining room to have a seat, and from there, my father began speaking first.
+Pretty sure we were in trouble for something, we were invited to the dining room to have a seat, and from there, my father began speaking.

 He told us that in our family, there was a curse.